Amiri83/fortigate/README.md

-# Connecting Fortigate to cisco device using GRE over IPSEC
+# Connecting Fortigate to Cisco using GRE-over-IPsec

 This is the configuration i used to connect my Fortigate 201E (running OS 6.2.5) to a cisco router using gre over ipsec